 Other Coating Techniques

-Blade coating involves running a blade over the substrate to spread a solution evenly across its surface.
+Doctor blade coating (or blade coating) involves running a blade over the substrate to spread a solution evenly across its surface.
 There is a small gap between the blade and substrate which, along with the viscoelastic properties of the solution and the speed of coating, determines the thickness of the wet film.

 Blade coating can be used across a wide range of research fields, including thin film electronics, battery technology, ceramics, and paints.
 It is well suited to applications that use high viscosity solutions and require thicker films.
 Blade coating is often used as a prototyping method for slot die coating, as it is less precise.